The problem

 - Plain JavaScript with the

-npm package / SDK - Flutter / Dart with
+firebasenpm package / SDK - Flutter / Dart with

 - JavaScript frameworks, integration the

-JS SDK
+firebaseJS SDK

 However, all of the above solutions use languages that are sub-optimal.

-, for example, you cannot establish type-safe JavaScript interop.
+In dart, for example, you cannot establish type-safe JavaScript interop.
 Period.

 The interop does exist, but for your own custom purposes it requires you authoring (and probably publishing) a Flutter plugin.

-typing is like that, and compiling with optimizations has the potential for the wrong types to 'leak' through your code base.
+Then, the types are validated at runtime only, since dart typing is like that, and compiling with optimizations has the potential for the wrong types to 'leak' through your code base.

 'Well,' you might respond, 'what about the other JS solutions?
 They seem pretty standard, being the only solution for many decades.'